 Robert Goulet began his long career as one of Broadway's leading men by starring as Sir Lancelot in "Camelot," alongside Julie Andrews and Richard Burton.
 Shortly after his 1960 breakout, he won the Best New Artist Grammy for his first two albums “Always You” and “Two of Us,” alongside hit single “What Kind of Fool Am I.” Until his death in 2007, he continued performing on Broadway, including roles in “Annie Get Your Gun” and “Brigadoon,” as well as in movies and television.

 U.S. singer Ward Swingle organized a group of Paris-based singers to perform some of Sebastian Bach's keyboard music.
 “Jazz Sebastian Bach,” the album that came from these sessions, brought the singers to international fame.
-The Swingles have never disbanded, instead replacing members when they retire, and the group has put out a collective 50 a capella albums.
+Instead of ever disbanding, The Swingles instead have simply replaced members when they retire.
+The group has put out a collective 50 a capella albums.

 One of the most popular acts in history, The Beatles came to the United States in 1963 when the band appeared on “The Ed Sullivan Show” and their first American hit “I Want to Hold Your Hand” started being regularly played on the radio.
 Some of their most critically and commercially successful albums, including “Sgt.
 Pepper's Lonely Hearts Club Band” and “Abbey Road,” came later in their career, before the band broke up in 1970.